 Bronze Unicorn of the Eastern Han Dynasty — Gansu Museum (Photo by Dongmaiying)

-Therefore, maybe Liu Zhao’s decision wasn’t quite wrong; things that wronged the dynasty in the following century were more about people.
+Therefore, maybe Liu Zhao's decision wasn't entirely wrong; things that wronged the dynasty in the following century were more about people.

-But Liu Zhao's reign was indeed a turning point of the Han Dynasty in the history of China; after his departure, till the Han dynasty ended in over a century later, none of the following emperors obtained actual centralized power.
+But Liu Zhao's reign was indeed a turning point for the Han Dynasty in the history of China; after his departure, till the Han dynasty ended over a century later, none of the following emperors obtained actual centralized power.

 Instead, nearly most of the following emperors of the Han Dynasty after Emperor He of Han had repeated the same fate, which they ascended to the throne at a very young age when the empress dowager and her clan, or eunuch group, were in charge of almost everything.

-Some of the emperors tried to fight, while others just lived with the flow, but none of them could achieve big success as Liu Zhao did.
+Some emperors tried to fight, while others just lived with the flow, but none of them could achieve big success as Liu Zhao did.